zafersafa007/zenIDE-Gui/README.md

-sscratch-gui modified for use in [TurboWarp](https://turbowarp.org/)
+scratch-gui modified for use in [TurboWarp](https://turbowarp.org/)

 ## Setup